VigneshKathirkamar/Frame_Extractor/README.md

 # Frame_Extractor

-This project is intended to extract frames from a given video at different image format
+This project is intended to extract frames from a given video at different image format using a UI created using Qt

 Steps to install pyqt designer
 1. pip3 install --user pyqt5